 What does a site like This is Colossal get out of featuring artists' work?
 They get fantastic content their readers enjoy, and they get affiliate income from places like Etsy.

 There are all kinds of strategies you can use to promote your site.
-And there are all kinds of people who will tell you how to do that - some helpful, some...not so much.
+And there are all kinds of people who will tell you how to do that.
+Some are helpful.
+Unfortunately, a lot are not so helpful.